verissimor/jpa-magic-filter/README.md

 # Spring Jpa Magic Filter

 This library handles conversion between spring rest `Request Params` and `JPA Specification`.
+It can be considered a simpler alternative for `Querydsl Web Support`.

 ## A quick overview